NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 This request is appropriate for NCI Thesaurus and finds the leaf node descendents of Lyase Gene.

+The expected result will include only the terminal/leaf concepts under C21282 (Lyase Gene) that have no further children in the hierarchy, plus the directly included C16612 (Gene) concept, providing the most specific enzyme gene concepts without intermediate classification levels.
 ```
 cat << EOF > parameters.txt
 {